Leader Reward for POMO-Based Neural Combinatorial Optimization: Experiments

 We use the results of exact-solver Concorde \citep{cook2011traveling} as a standard for comparison, and we also give the results of LKH3.
 For the NCO method, we give results for DPDP \citep{DBLP:conf/cpaior/KoolHGW22}, COMPASS \citep{DBLP:conf/nips/ChalumeauSBGPLB23}, Poppy \citep{DBLP:conf/nips/GrinsztajnFSBB23}, and POMO.
 However, since our optimization is based on POMO, our main emphasis is on the magnitude of improvement in POMO.
 Just as POMO can be optimized using SGBS+EAS, we also present the results of combining Leader Reward with SGBS+EAS, as well as the results for different lengths of inference time.

 As POMO trained a TSP100 model for a total of 3050 epochs, we also kept the overall training time consistent to ensure a fair comparison.
-Specifically, we use \(\alpha = 40\) when applying Leader Reward in the main training phase and trained POMO for 2900 epochs, in the final training phase we set \(\alpha = +\infty\) and the learning rate \(\gamma=5.5\times 10^{-5}\) and trained for 100 epochs, and finally we set the learning rate to \(\gamma=5.5\times 10^{-6}\) and trained for 50 epochs as an end.
+Specifically, we use \(\alpha = 40\) when applying Leader Reward in the main training phase and trained POMO for 2900 epochs, in the final training phase we set \(\alpha = +\infty\) trained for 150 epochs.
 In the inference phase, we combined Leader Reward with SGBS+EAS.
 We selected the hyperparameters \(\beta = 10\) and \(\gamma = 10\) for SGBS.
 For EAS, we set the parameter of Leader Reward to \(\alpha=40\) and performed SGBS after every 20 EAS iterations.

 Table~\ref{tsp-table} shows the performance of Leader Reward on the TSP problem.
 The result for LR+SGBS is not included in the table because we found that LR+SGBS+EAS performs better than LR+SGBS in terms of both time consumption and the gap.
 It can be found that Leader Reward can significantly improve the performance and generalization of the POMO model on the TSP.
 Specifically, Leader Reward reduces the POMO’s gap to the optimum by 10 times, and can be boosted up to 200 times when optimized with SGBS+EAS inference strategy.
 For generalization capabilities, Leader Reward can also reduce the gap by 97\% and 84\% on TSP150 and TSP200, respectively, which represents a huge improvement greater than that achieved by other studies.